 Welcome to Casa Murza !

-The open aspect of Casa Murza offers superb views of the Sposata ridge opposite and ensures that even in the cooler months there is a generous amount of sunlight.
-Our home, the main house itself is light and airy thanks to its large windows, which look out over the garden and beyond.
-It is decorated in a style which reflects the travels of its owners and the interior decorating skill of Michel.
+The open aspect of Casa Murza offers superb views of the Sposata ridge opposite and ensures that there is a generous amount of sunlight.
+Our home, the main house itself is decorated in a style which reflects the travels of its owners and the interior decorating skill of Michel.

 With one room upstairs the main house, a small round house and gypsy caravan to be found in the garden, everyone will have all the space needed for their comfort.